KuserOguzHan/ml_fastapi_1/README.md

-- In this project, a simple FastApi application was presented in Google Cloud using ML algorithm first, then docker and then kubernetes.
+- In this project, a simple FastApi application was presented on Google Cloud using ML algorithm, docker and then kubernetes.
 - Used technologies
     - Docker
     - Kubernetes